SteRap/Quizzical/README.md

 <h2>Motivation</h2>
 I started to develop Quizzical as the solo final project of the React course provided by Scrimba https://scrimba.com/ and taught by Bob Ziroll.
 The only requirements were 1. to use React to create a frontend app that 2. fetched the questions/answers from the Open Trivia DataBase https://opentdb.com/api_config.phpabout.
 However, I saw good rooms to improve the app and decided 1. to allow users to choose different categories of questions, 2. to serve the app with the backend.
-Using a server was a must to allow players to monitor their scores and incentivize them to play more games an to improve their scores.
+Using a server was a must to allow players to monitor their scores and incentivize them to improve their scores playing more games.

 <h2>Technologies</h2>
 <h3>Frontend</h3>